 After all, wild rice grows in the marsh.
 Ducks live in the marsh.
 There ya go.

-A few days ago I greeted the dawn nestled into some cattails on the bank of a small lake near Stillwater, Minnesota.
-My friends Chris Niskanen and David Orrick were by my side.
+This dish has its origins from a little duck hunt I did years ago in Stillwater, Minnesota.
+I greeted the dawn nestled into some cattails on the bank of a small lake, my friends Chris Niskanen and David Orrick by my side.
 This was Chris’ home lake — his house was just yards behind us.
 It was also the site where the first wild duck I ever ate was shot: A fat drake mallard that Chris handed me one day at work back in 2002.

 It was a typical October bluebird day, with no wind and bright, clear skies.
 We were waiting for a flock of geese to show up, as they do every morning.
 A side bonus would be if some wood ducks would swing into range.
 We could hear their eerie whistle elsewhere on the lake as the dawn opened.